-In compliance with the requirements of the Every Students Succeeds Act, the [Insert LEA or school name] would like to inform you that you may request information about the professional qualifications of your student's teacher(s) and/or paraprofessional(s).
+In compliance with the requirements of Every Student Succeeds Act, the Richmond County School System would like to inform you that you may request information about the professional qualifications of your student's teacher(s) and/or paraprofessional(s).
 The following information may be requested:

-- Whether the student's teacher - o has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - o is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- Whether the student's teacher: - o has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - o is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals, and if so, their qualifications.

-If you wish to request information concerning your child's teacher's and/ or paraprofessional's qualifications, please contact the [Insert Title of Principal or LEA Designee], at [Insert phone number].
+If you wish to request information concerning your child's teacher's and/or paraprofessional's qualifications, please contact your child's school principal.